TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 pads [a][d] to move through the four layers.

 Press Config Key (new set of config keys change colour):
-L14 [Home]     ] - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo
+1L4 [Home]     ] - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo
-BsD [ArrowUp]  ] - Select Delete - Backspace - Tab - Insert when [V+] is disabled.
-Vol [PageUp]   ] - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-D [ArrowLeft]] - Layouts 1, 3, 4, change to Layer A B C or D Med [End]      ] - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop McT [ArrowRight] - Macro Timer Trigger Repeat and Oneshot Countdown or Clock Timers.
-S12 [PageDown]]] - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg)
-Sav [Cfg]        - Info and File List to Serial Monitor and Text/Macro and Config files saved ROf [ArrowDwn]   - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing
+Var [ArrowUp]  ] - Select from 20 options Delete Backspace Tab etc if [V+] disabled Vol [PageUp]   ] - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-D [ArrowLeft]] - Layouts 1, 3, 4, change to Layer A B C or D Med [End]      ] - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop mCT [ArrowRight] - Macro Timer Trigger Repeat and Oneshot Countdown or Clock Timers 1S2 [PageDown]]] - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Sav [Cfg]        - Info and File List to Serial Monitor and Text/Macro and Config files saved ROf [ArrowDwn]   - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing
-    [Cfg][ROf]   - Includes long or short Timer options as well and Countdown and Clock Timers.
+    [Cfg][ROf]   - Includes long or short Timer options as well and Countdown and Clock Timers

 Macro Composition Keyboard: